goldmansachs/obevo-kata/internal/doc/kata.md

  Linux: ```$OBEVO_HOME/bin/deploy.sh DEPLOY -sourcePath $KATA_HOME/src/main/database -env test```

-Enter "katadeployer" as the user id (without the quotes), and &quot;katadeploypass&quot; as the password
+Enter "katadeployer" as the user id (without the quotes), and "katadeploypass" as the password

 Follow the prompts to complete the deployment